SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ### Delete Containers

-When admins deletes a Container, it is moved into the deleted container collection.
+When admins deletes a Container, it's moved into the deleted container collection.
 A deleted container can be restored from the collection within 93 days.
-If a container is deleted from the collection, or it exceeds the 93-day retention period, it is permanently deleted.Deleting a container deletes everything within it, including all documents and files.
+If a container is deleted from the collection, or it exceeds the 93-day retention period, it's permanently deleted.
+Deleting a container deletes everything within it, including all documents and files.

 Admins should notify the Container owners before you delete a Container so they can move their data to another location, and also inform users when the Container will be deleted.